Ján Čarnogurský: 1992–2002

 After the 1992 election he ceased to be prime minister and was a deputy to the National Council of the Slovak Republic (Slovak parliament) as an opposition member and strong Mečiar opponent from 1992 to 1998.

 After the 1998 election he was the Minister of Justice of Slovakia from 1998 to 2002.

 After 2002

 In 2002, he retired from politics altogether and has been working as an attorney-at-law since.
 Pavol Hrušovský became the new chairman of the Christian Democratic Movement after him.

+On 6 November 2024, Čarnogurský received Russian Order of Honour from the Chairman of the State Council of the Republic of Crimea Vladimir Konstantinov.
+At the same time, Konstantinov awarded him the Order for Loyalty to Duty from the Republic of Crimea.

+Private life

+Ján Čarnogurský is a son of a former journalist and politician Pavol Čarnogurský Sr. He came from a family of five siblings: former politician Ivan, Pavol Jr., sinologist Marina, and a translator Olga.
+He married his wife Marta, fathering sons Ján Jr. and Peter.
+He is the godson of Slovak inter-war politician and journalist Karol Sidor.